Le lien vers cette page a été envoyé avec succès aux destinataires.

 - Graduate years

-- Incomplete years for which the number of quarters held by Social Security Pension Insurance is less than 4
+- Incomplete years for which the number of quarters retained by the Social Security Pension Insurance is less than 4

-- Unemployment periods compensated by the Head of company Social Security (CSG)
+- Periods of unemployment compensated by the Head of company Social Security (GSC)

 You can apply for your supplementary pension from the age of 62.

-It is recommended to apply 6 months before the desired retirement date.
+It is advisable to apply 6 months before the desired retirement date.

 The request is made online: